 - 1A.
-Repay to HUD from non-Federal funds the \$3,198 in ineligible computer, food, phone and lobbying expenditures that were charged to the grant. - 1B.
-Maintain detailed time records in accordance with OMB Circular A-122. - 1C.
-Provide proper support for all unsupported salary and benefit costs totaling \$90,904, and repay to HUD from non-Federal funds amounts it cannot adequately support. - 1D.
-Prepare and submit an acceptable cost allocation plan that fairly allocates indirect costs among funding sources, and based on the plan make appropriate adjustments to the \$22,676 in indirect costs and repay to HUD from non-Federal funds any overcharges. - 1E.
-Stop charging the grant for activities related to lobbying as defined by MAHRA and OMB Circular A-122. - 1F.
+Document the costs (salary, benefits, travel indirect, etc.) associated with the assistance it provided to the ineligible projects and require the grantee to refund the grant for those associated costs. - 1B.
+Repay to HUD from non-Federal funds the \$1,044 in ineligible lobbying expenditures that were charged to the grant. - 1C.
+Maintain detailed time records in accordance with OMB Circular A-122. - 1D.
+Provide proper support for all unsupported salary and benefit costs totaling \$107,834 and repay to HUD from non-Federal funds amounts it cannot adequately support. - 1E.
+Prepare and submit an acceptable cost allocation plan that fairly allocates indirect costs among funding sources, and based on the plan make appropriate adjustments to the \$51,121 in indirect costs and repay to HUD from non-Federal funds any overcharges. - 1F.
+Stop charging the grant for activities related to lobbying as defined by MAHRA and OMB Circular A-122. - 1G.
 Establish policies and procedures for identifying grantees engaged in housing advocacy, to ensure Federal funds are not used to support direct or indirect lobbying activities.